-What do the numbers mean?
+What do the index numbers mean?

-Respondents' respective average answers to a question can be interpreted as representing their historical trends, or long-run averages.
-Thus, zero index values indicate that, on balance, activity, hiring, capital spending, and cost pressures are growing at their trend rates or that outlooks are neutral.
-Positive index values indicate above-average growth (or optimistic outlooks) on balance, and negative values indicate below-average growth (or pessimistic outlooks) on balance.
+Respondents' respective average answers to a question can be interpreted as representing their historical trends or long-run averages.
+Thus, zero index values indicate, on balance, average growth (or a neutral outlook) for activity, hiring, capital spending, or cost pressures.
+Positive index values indicate above-average growth (or an optimistic outlook) on balance, and negative values indicate below-average growth (or a pessimistic outlook) on balance.